mbernwieser/autodarts-caller/README.md

 - Clone project
 - Update files in `app/`
 - Build project: `ember build --environment=production`
+- Zip built files: `zip -r autodarts-caller.zip autodarts-caller`
-- Created folder `autodarts-caller/` can be transfered to raspberry-pi
+- Created zip-file `autodarts-caller.zip` can be transfered to raspberry-pi
 - Then follow installation guide starting from: "Download and unzip..."
 (Replace zip-file with your built folder)